asyrofist/Simple_Brain_MRI_Segmentation/README.md

 # Brain Segmentation
-Click [liveDemo](https://share.streamlit.io/asyrofist/brain-segmentation/main.py) If you want to see
+Click this live demo in  [Streamlit share](https://share.streamlit.io/asyrofist/brain-segmentation/main.py) or [Heroku](https://segbrain.herokuapp.com/) If you want to see
 ![Example of live coding an app in Streamlit|635x380](https://github.com/asyrofist/Brain-Segmentation/blob/master/streamlit-main-2020-11-14-10-11-76.gif)

 Cerebellum and Frontal Lobe Segmentation Based on K-Means Clustering and Morphological Transformation described in [our paper at iSemantic2020](https://ieeexplore.ieee.org/document/9234262).
 Please kindly cite the following paper when you use this tool.
 It would also be appreciated if you send me a courtesy [website](http://rakha.asyrofi.com/), so I could survey what kind of tasks the tool is used for.